 Best Places to visit in Wroclaw- St. Mary Magdalena Church

-There is a lot of catholic churches in Wroclaw with many looking rich, sometimes a bit over the top, but not this one.
+There is a lot of Catholic churches in Wroclaw with many looking rich, sometimes a bit over the top, but not this one.
 St Mary Magdalena church looks actually empty inside compared with the rest of the churches.
 It also looks like it could do with a renovation, especially inside.
-You probably wondering now why I added this to the list of best places to visit in Wroclaw .
-The reason is, the view from top of the tower.
+You probably wondering now why I added this to the list of best places to visit in Wroclaw.
+The reason is the view from the top of the tower.
 For a small fee of 5 PLN and battling 100’s of stairs, you will not get a better view of the main square anywhere.

 Best Places to visit in Wroclaw- ZOO & Afrykarium

 I love going to the Wroclaw ZOO and Afrykarium.
 This is a day trip on its own as the ZOO covers over 82 acres of land with over 10,500 animals.
 I remember when I was little, they even had their own TV show every Sunday morning.
 Wroclaw ZOO is the oldest ZOO in Poland.
 The ZOO also has its very own Afrykarium– Oceanarium dedicated entirely to African fauna.
 The tickets prices to the ZOO & Afrykarium costs 45 PLN.
 For more information and opening times head over here